Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 > Dunn Test for Multiple Comparisons

-Since the Kruskal–Wallis test is significant, two post-hoc analyses were performed to determine which levels of the independent variable differ from each other level.
+Since the Kruskal-Wallis test is significant, two post-hoc analyses were performed to determine which levels of the independent variable differ from each other level.
 Probably the most popular test for this is the Dunn test, which is performed with the `dunnTest` function in the FSA package Adjustments to the p-values could be made using the method option to control the familywise error rate or to control the false discovery rate.

 The Dunn test is appropriate for groups with unequal numbers of observations.